gsznaier/Universal-Multiplaner-SWARM-Slicer/README.md

 # Install local package in editable mode
 pip install -e .
 ```
-The installation can take 5-10 minutes on a normal computer.
 ---
 ## Run instructions

 Execute the slicer by passing parameters directly through the command line: